AA Step 9 today, which makes direct amends to such people wherever possible except when to do so, would injure them or others.

 When you are making amends, you may say I’m sorry or you might not.
 When you’re making amends that you’re thinking how can I do better and you’re willing to do whatever it takes.
 This goes back to Step 6 and Step 7 in AA.

 It is to be willing to have God to remove all these defects of character and then seven humbly asked Him to remove our shortcomings.

 When I yell at my children today, I say I’m sorry and then my amends is to figure out what changes I need to first talk about it.
-The big difference in saying I’m sorry and amends, all starts with opening up and asking for help.
+The big difference in saying I’m sorry and amends, it all starts with opening up and asking for help.

 I wasn’t interested in talking any more about it with anybody either.
 Let’s just sweep that under the rug and move on.
-Amends to me is to start talking about whatever it is you just said you’re sorry for as I’m doing here.
+Amend to me is to start talking about whatever it is you just said you’re sorry for as I’m doing here.

-I yelled at my children and I’m talking about with everyone.
-I want to learn what do I need to do so I don’t yell at my children because I’m pretty close to being there where I don’t ever yell at them but I’ve still got a little bit of room for improvement.
+I yelled at my children and I’m talking with everyone.
+I want to learn what I need to do so I don’t yell at my children because I’m pretty close to being there where I don’t ever yell at them but I’ve still got a little bit of room for improvement.